 In order for the fire department to do their job, the elderly gentlemen had been placed on the floor, his clothes removed, LEDs placed all over his body, and an oxygen mask put over his face.
-That is how he was left by fire and after completing their investigation that is how he was left by the officers . . . until they heard about his wife.
+That is how he was left by fire and after completing their investigation that is how he was left by the officers to wait for the mortuary company to pick him up . . . until they heard about his wife.

 The two officers returned to the room and carefully moved the elderly gentleman’s body up into his bed.
 They removed the LEDs, rebuttoned his shirt, took off the oxygen mask, pulled up the covers, and made him look as if he was comfortably sleeping.
 They passed by the wife without saying a word about what they had just done and for all she knew this was exactly how he had passed.

 That is how you create a “wow” moment in policing.
 While the wife will probably never know what they did, every employee at the nursing home that saw the actions of those officers experienced a “wow” moment.
 Service to the community that goes above and beyond what you could ever ask for or expect; service that makes the average bystander step back and say, “wow.”

 How many times do you think the nursing home employees shared that story?
 What do you think the positive trickle-down effect is from this one event?
 We’ll never be able to quantitatively measure it, but just knowing the power that negative police interactions can have gives you some idea.
 The key is that we, as law enforcement, need to continue getting better at creating these “wow” moments.